Operational Assurance · Hardware-Enabled Credit

 IMF Global Financial Stability Report, 2025

-When hardware, software, and capital converge in a single credit facility, the operational risk sits at an intersection that existing diligence frameworks were never built to assess.
+When hardware, software, and capital converge in a single credit facility, operational risk sits at an intersection that existing frameworks were never built to assess.
 Financial DD, legal review, and software escrow each cover part of the picture.
 None covers the intersection.

 What conventional diligence covers

-Financial due diligence — accounts, cashflow, DSCR
+Financial due diligence, accounts, cashflow, DSCR

 Contract and collateral review